ManagedBass/ManagedBass.DocFX/articles/Migration.md

 ----------------------------------------------------------------------------------
 Bass.Net needs to be licensed for commercial/non-commercial use and a Registration Key needs to be applied to suppress popups.

 No such headaches with ManagedBass.
-ManagedBass is free to use and open-source.
+It's free to use and open-sourced under the [MIT License](xref:License).

 > Bass and AddOns still need to be licensed.